Hawaiʻi Kai, Hawaii: Geography

-In the 2000 U.S. Census the U.S. Census Bureau defined Hawaiʻi Kai as being in the urban Honolulu census-designated place.
-For the 2010 U.S. Census the bureau created a new census-designated place, East Honolulu.
+In the 2000 U.S. census the U.S. Census Bureau defined Hawaiʻi Kai as being in the urban Honolulu census-designated place.
+For the 2010 U.S. census the bureau created a new census-designated place, East Honolulu.

 Native Hawaiian fishpond

-Maunalua Bay was formerly renown for having the largest Native Hawaiian fishpond on Oahu.
-The 523 acre fishpond known as Keahupua-O-Maunalua had a wall or kuapā which originally spanned from Kuliouou headland and to what is now Portlock.
-The pond was used primarily to raise mullet (awaawa) and was also home to many endemic or indigenous waterbirds.
+Maunalua Bay was formerly renown for having the largest Native Hawaiian fishpond on Oʻahu.
+The 523 acre fishpond known as Keahupua-O-Maunalua had a wall or kuapā which originally spanned from Kuliʻouʻou headland and to what is now Portlock.
+The pond was used primarily to raise mullet (ʻawaʻawa) and was also home to many endemic or indigenous waterbirds.
 The area remained important for fishing and agriculture until the 1950s when the fishpond was filled for housing development.

 Communities

-Kalama Valley is a community within the town of Maunalua, more commonly known as Hawaii Kai located on the eastern coast of the island of Oahu.
-It features a shopping center, a public park and basketball facilities, and predominantly single-family, relatively high-priced housing, due to its location in Maunalua (Hawaii Kai).
-There are a variety of attractions in the vicinity of Kalama Valley, including Hawaiʻi Kai Golf Course, Awawamalu (Sandy Beach), Makapuu Lighthouse and beach, Koko Crater Botanical Garden, the "From Here to Eternity" cove, and Hanauma Bay.
+Kalama Valley is a community within the town of Maunalua, more commonly known as Hawaiʻi Kai located on the eastern coast of the island of Oʻahu.
+It features a shopping center, a public park and basketball facilities, and predominantly single-family, relatively high-priced housing, due to its location in Hawaiʻi Kai.
+There are a variety of attractions in the vicinity of Kalama Valley, including Hawaiʻi Kai Golf Course, Awawamalu (Sandy Beach), Makapuʻu Lighthouse and beach, Koko Crater Botanical Garden, the "From Here to Eternity" cove, and Hanauma Bay.

 "Kamehame Ridge" is a ridge located in the middle of Kalama and Kamilo Iki Valley.
 Kamehame Ridge was developed during the 1990s.
 Now there are multi-million dollars homes and real estate stretching from the bottom to the top of the Ridge.
 It is most famous for its popular hike, known locally as “Dead Man’s Catwalk”.